Ang Mo Kio Bus Interchange

-Ang Mo Kio Bus Interchange is located in Ang Mo Kio Town Centre, Singapore.
-The interchange is within AMK Hub which is in turn linked to Ang Mo Kio MRT station via a pedestrian underpass below Ang Mo Kio Avenue 8.
-The interchange was opened by Prime Minister Lee Hsien Loong.
+Ang Mo Kio Bus Interchange is an air-conditioned bus interchange located at Ang Mo Kio Town Centre, Singapore, serving residential and industrial areas around Ang Mo Kio and Yio Chu Kang.
+It is the third air-conditioned bus interchange in Singapore, integrated within the AMK Hub development, and connected to Ang Mo Kio MRT station via an underpass below Ang Mo Kio Avenue 8.
+Nearby public amenities include Cheng San Community Centre, Ang Mo Kio Polyclinic, Djitsun Mall and Ang Mo Kio Town East Garden.
+It was opened by Prime Minister Lee Hsien Loong.

-The interchange is the third to be fully air-conditioned in Singapore after the Toa Payoh Bus Interchange and the Sengkang Bus Interchange, and similarly features automated sliding doors at each of its six berths that will open only when the bus reaches the berths.

 History

 Original interchange

 Plans for the bus interchange were first announced in March 1979, as part of the Singapore Bus Service's (SBS) efforts to rationalise the Singapore bus system.
 Constructed by the Housing and Development Board (HDB), the bus park of the interchange was completed in 1979.

 In January 1980, bus services that previously terminated at a bus terminus along Ang Mo Kio Avenue 6 were amended to the interchange, but passengers were not allowed to board or alight at the interchange.
 Due to concerns over the interchange's small size making it unsafe for commuters, in August 1980, SBS announced that it would be replacing the interchange with a larger facility.
 To facilitate the interchange's construction, the HDB granted permission to SBS to utilise half of a plot of land beside the interchange and another plot then occupied by a carpark.

 Work on the replacement bus interchange commenced in January 1981, and operations at the new interchange commenced on 10 April 1983.
 Covering an area of more than 14000 m2 and with 36 berths, the bus interchange included features such as swing gates and turnstiles to handle commuter traffic, along with safety railings and walls to ensure commuters' safety.